Do you know how many 1 star reviews I get on my eBooks?

 I had to shed many deeply damaging beliefs about myself and blog to grow as a blogger.
 Critical poking and prodding helped me unearth, face and feel fears so I could release the limiting ideas and become more empowered.
 Not always a pretty process but in the end, being honest about my fears and being straight with myself helped me create a powerful, positive, uplifting belief system, far more success-promoting than my old limiting belief system.

 Critics ultimately do you a solid.
 Profit from their barbs.
 Feel fear, release fear and teach folks how to handle criticism, through your experience.
-Where there was once pain, there is now profits.
+Where there was once pain, there are now profits.